Lucy Bailey: Artistic Director

 and Chekhov’s Uncle Vanya with Iain Glen in the title role.

 Bailey and her producer renovated a 1950s warehouse into the theatre, situated just off Westbourne Grove, aiming to show challenging or unknown plays as well as classics.
 Bailey and Winters say that they first conceived the Print Room over a large glass of wine at the National Theatre.
-After Lucy Bailey's departure, Anda Winters moved the theatre to the Coronet Cinema.